-Currently, 55 square metres of the land is leased via a commercial arrangement as the Discovery Café premises .
-This lease commenced in August 2016 and is due to conclude November 2023.
+Currently, 55 square metres of the land is leased via a commercial arrangement as the Discovery Café premises.
+The new lease commenced on the 18th December 2023 and concludes on the 17th December 2025, where an option to renew for a further three years can be chosen by the tenant.
 Areas held under lease, licence or regular occupancy shall be maintained by the user.
 The user will be responsible for maintenance and outgoings as defined in the lease or licence or agreement for use.